ikoniqoz/nitrodocs/content/developers/tools/cp-style-guide.md

 ## Data Tables

-Sections are the main building block of the PyroCMS 2.0 interface.
+Sections are the main building block of the NitroCMS 2.0 interface.
 They consist of a section title and a section item:

 ### Tables